2018-2020 Newton International Fellow | The University of Sheffield [Animal Studies Research Centre]

 3 “Necro-Eco: The Ecology of Death in Jim Crace’s Being Dead.”
 Mosaic: A Journal for the Interdisciplinary Study of Literature vol. 48, iss.
 3, Sept.
 2015, pp. 191-207.

 *Reprinted in Jim Crace.
 Ed.
 Lawrence Trudeau.
 Contemporary Literary Criticism Series.
 Layman Poupard Publishing, 2017.

-1 "Speculative Sex: Queering Origin Stories in Larissa Lai's Salt Fish Girl."
+2 "Speculative Sex: Queering Aqueous Natures and Biotechnological Futures in Larissa Lai's Salt Fish Girl."
 In Ecofeminist Science Fiction.
 Ed.
 Douglas Vakoch.
-Oxford University Press, 2018.
-(Forthcoming).
+Oxford: Oxford University Press, 2018.
+(In press).

-2 “Crossing the Barriers of Taste: The Alimentary Materialism of Jim Crace’s The Devil’s Larder.”
+3 “Crossing the Barriers of Taste: The Alimentary Materialism of Jim Crace’s The Devil’s Larder.”
 In Literature and Meat Since 1900.
 Eds.
 Sean McCorry and John Miller.
 London: Palgrave, 2018.
-(Forthcoming).
+(In press).

-3 “A Darwinism of the Muck and Mire: Decomposing Eco- and Zoopoetics in Stephen Collis and Jordan Scott's decomp.”
+4 “A Darwinism of the Muck and Mire: Decomposing Eco- and Zoopoetics in Stephen Collis and Jordan Scott's decomp.”
 In Texts, Animals, Environments: Zoopoetics and Ecopoetics.
 Ed.
 Roland Borgards, Catrin Gersdof, Frederike Middelhoff, and Sebastian Schönbeck.
 Freiburg: Rombach Verlag “Cultural Animal Studies Series,” 2018.
-(Forthcoming).
+(In press).